Is Surfshark Safe? The 2026 Forensic Security Audit

 So, is Surfshark safe?

 Yes, with honest caveats.
 Surfshark is one of the safer mainstream VPNs you can buy.
 The service gives you a stronger audit trail than most rivals, a cleaner server design than most rivals, and a deeper security toolkit than most rivals.
-The thing to remember is that safe does not mean above scrutiny.
-Surfshark still deserves a careful read, but after that careful read, it still comes out looking good.
+The April 2026 transparency update does not undermine the no-logs claim, but it does make the account-data distinction clearer: Surfshark may not have browsing logs to hand over, but account existence and payment-related information can still exist.
+That is normal for many paid VPNs, but it should be stated plainly.

 Frequently Asked Questions